Assistant Strength & Conditioning Coach

 Coach Davis's Bio:

-Coach Davis enters his third season as a strength and conditioning coach for the University of Oregon working with the Women's Basketball and Volleyball programs.
+Coach Davis enters his fourth season as a strength and conditioning coach for the University of Oregon working with the Women's Basketball and Volleyball programs.
 Davis has over 19 years of experience as a strength coach at the collegiate level.

 Coach Davis worked on the strength staff at Vanderbilt University from 2000-12.
 At Vandy, Coach Davis worked with men's basketball, soccer and tennis, women's lacrosse, track, swimming, bowling and cross country.
 His work with men's basketball helped the Commodores to four NCAA tournament appearances and a pair of Sweet Sixteen runs.
 In addition, three different Commodores were selected as SEC Player of the Year while Coach Davis was with Vanderbilt.